 Having griped for the last umpteen years about the cruddy clothes dancers wear on stage, I take delight in Cunningham’s cast of unitard-clad dancers.
 Gorgeous!
 Vibrant color!
 And tidy hair: reference Sandra Neels’ little braided pigtails secured by barrettes.
 Chignons and buns.
 But if you want to go up-close and personal, meet Merce Cunningham’s spongy bare feet and toes.
 In this film you will.

 Perched in yellow chairs at a press screening was a lineup of Los Angeles-based Cunningham alumni posing in keen anticipation of the film.
 In the photo: Kerry Stichweh, who understudied with the company, and Holley Farmer, Jeff Slayton, and Kristy Santimyer-Melita who danced in it.
 All were excited, as they should be, to see this documented slice of dance history, which, if removed, would leave … Well, it’s simply unimaginable to extricate Merce Cunningham from American dance, so weighty, pervasive and enduring is his influence.

-Very much missing, however, in Cunningham: the voice of the dance critics who triangulated between an enigmatic artist and his adventurous audience.
-In that nexus occurred, over many years, a vibrant cultural conversation.
+Very much absent, however, in Cunningham: the voice of the dance critics who triangulated between a highly enigmatic artist and his adventurous audience.
+In that nexus took place, over many years, a vibrant cultural conversation.
 This oversight I would call shameful, but no one cares what critics think.